rubenlier/ErinBackpropovich/README.md

 ![JuliaRoberts](results/122653.jpg)

 This image of Julia Roberts somehow has label 4979.
-Based on this it seems that there are 22 Julia Roberts in the full dataset, which means that the model changed a set of 200K images with 22 positives (0.011%) to a set of 56 images with 1 positive (1.78%), which is not bad considering that the classifier only used 800 positives and 800 negatives to train.
+Based on this it seems that there are 22 Julia Robertses in the full dataset, which means that the model changed a set of 200K images with 22 positives (0.011%) to a set of 56 images with 1 positive (1.78%), which is not bad considering that the classifier only used 800 positives and 800 negatives to train.
 We now have access to multiple latent representations of Julia Roberts.
 If we try to make a morphing gif like we did before but now only of Julia Roberts images, we obtain:

 ![continuum](results/morph_roster_roberts.gif)